galacticcouncil/Basilisk-docs/docs/build_xc_integration.md

 Wait for one session after each acceptance for the channels to be opened.

 ##### 5) Test token transfers
-Before proceeding, try sending each of the registered tokens back and forth from one parachain to the other, and make sure that the deposits are successful.
+Try sending each of the registered tokens back and forth from one parachain to the other, and make sure that the deposits are successful.

-__Congratulations for registering your non-native tokens on Basilisk, and a warm welcome from Snek!__
+__Congratulations for registering your tokens on Basilisk, and a warm welcome from Snek!__